 As we head into fall, the lush pasture may be waning.
 It’s time to make winter plans—but what will you do for your horse’s turnout over the winter months?

 For many people, a dry lot is the perfect turnout situation for their horses.
 A dry lot is a small paddock, which is sacrificed to allow for other pastures to rest, especially during the winter or in the overly wet months.
+It can be one of the most important ways you prepare your horses for winter.

 Dry lots may not seem like they require much thought, but they do.
 They also require a considerable amount of planning.
 They may vary in size, but there needs to be a minimum of 400 square feet per horse contained in the paddock (additional space is required if the horses do not get along well).